stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/pagesetup/get_topmargin/_index.md

 title: Aspose::Words::PageSetup::get_TopMargin method
 linktitle: get_TopMargin
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::PageSetup::get_TopMargin method.
-Returns or sets the distance (in points) between the top edge of the page and the top boundary of the body text in C++.
+description: 'Aspose::Words::PageSetup::get_TopMargin method.
+Returns or sets the distance (in points) between the top edge of the page and the top boundary of the body text in C++.'
 type: docs
 weight: 4400
 url: /cpp/aspose.words/pagesetup/get_topmargin/